-Assessment The Delmore master-plan has been designed to respect the underlying contours and typography of the site, and to retain the numerous gully systems and enhance them through extensive planting.
+Vision Assessment Healthy and prosperous land The Delmore master-plan has been designed to respect the underlying contours and typography of the site, and to retain the numerous gully systems and enhance them through extensive planting.
 Controls developed with experienced technical experts will be in place to ensure that any contaminated soils discovered on site are removed and to protect and conserve surrounding soils, and that hazardous substances for the on-site wastewater treatment plan, if one is required, are stored safely.
 Delmore is considered to be consistent with this goal and its related actions.
-As explained in the Ecological Impact Assessment and the Earthworks Report provided with the application, the development has been designed to avoid existing riparian areas unless there is no practical alternative location for a crossing.
+Healthy and As explained in the Ecological Impact Assessment and the Earthworks Report prosperous provided with the application, the development has been designed to avoid freshwater existing riparian areas unless there is no practical alternative location for a crossing.
 It includes extensive riparian planting to significantly offset any planting lost.
 The total about of revegetation planting is approx. 32.8ha.
 All riparian areas that are not already subject to protection via consent notice, will be through the conditions of consent.
 Earthworks during construction will be managed to minimise sediment and erosion through extensive sediment and erosion controls, and through progressive implementation around the site.
 Development within the steepest reaches has also been avoided, with the north western corner left undeveloped, and steep areas extending into gullies being planted instead.
 A site-wide stormwater network has been designed to manage stormwater using water sensitive design principles and in a way that respects natural flow paths and uses native vegetated rain gardens.
 It is anticipated that wastewater will go into the Watercare network, however, if this is not possible, a wastewater system has been designed and will be built on-site.
 The discharges will be treated and if discharged on site, discharged via irrigation into vegetation or via land through a trench system.
 They will be managed to ensure the aquatic fauna present within the site stay healthy.
 Delmore is considered to be consistent with this goal and its related actions.
-Healthy and prosperous coastal and marine areas As well as ensuring a healthy freshwater environment, the design and construction management features described above will also ensure that the ultimate receiving environment - te moana - will be healthy and prosperous.
-Delmore is considered to be consistent with this goal and its related actions.
-Healthy and prosperous biodiversity Delmore includes extensive enhancement planting across the entire site (approx 32.8ha), which is further supported by on-street and on-lot planting.
-This has been designed with ecological and landscape input, with a focus on restoring degraded and threatened wetland ecosystems, and creating ecological corridors between surrounding significant natural areas and the Nukumea Scenic Reserve.
+Healthy and As well as ensuring a healthy freshwater environment, the design and prosperous construction management features described above will also ensure that the coastal and ultimate receiving environment - te moana - will be healthy and prosperous.
+Delmore is considered to be consistent with this goal and its related actions. marine areas Healthy and Delmore includes extensive enhancement planting across the entire site prosperous (approx 32.8ha), which is further supported by on-street and on-lot planting. biodiversity This has been designed with ecological and landscape input, with a focus on restoring degraded and threatened wetland ecosystems, and creating ecological corridors between surrounding significant natural areas and the Nukumea Scenic Reserve.
 As also already described, removal of native vegetation is limited to that needed for essential crossings within the site, with the largest area being to facilitate the NoR 6 road of regional significance.
 The areas to be removed have been minimised through design and extensive areas of replanting, well in excess of what is lost, will be undertaken across the site.
 Delmore is considered to be consistent with this goal and its related actions.
-Healthy and prosperous air Any nuisance dust from construction will be managed using best practice techniques set out in the construction management plan.
-The potential odour effects from the on-site wastewater treatment plant (if used) have been assessed by Air Matters, and are considered de minius provided they are managed according to best practice, which they are.
+Any nuisance dust from construction will be managed using best practice Healthy and techniques set out in the construction management plan.
+The potential prosperous air odour effects from the on-site wastewater treatment plant (if used) have been assessed by Air Matters, and are considered de minius provided they are managed according to best practice, which they are.
 Delmore is considered to be consistent with this goal and its related actions.
-Healthy and prosperous culture and heritage Vineway Ltd has been careful to respond to each recommendation provided to ensure that cultural values and associations with the site are respected.
-Conditions are proposed that require Vineway Ltd to invite Ngaati Whanaunga to provide attend the pre-start meeting when works begin, and to monitor key stages of the construction process.
-Others are proposed that require Vineway Ltd to invite Ngaati Whanaunga to work with it to select road names and to identify opportunities for cultural markers throughout the development.
-Delmore is considered to be consistent with this goal and its related actions.
-A detailed archaeological site investigation has been undertaken.
-This identified one other Māori historical site, alongside the one already know to be present.
-The development is designed to avoid these areas, and conditions are proposed to ensure they are not impacted by adjacent works.
-A heritage authority is still sought for the site in case other sites are uncovered, and archaeological monitoring is proposed in areas where the chance of discovery is higher - specifically along waterway edges.
-Conditions are also proposed to enable cultural monitoring of earthworks and for immediate notification of Ngaati Whanaunga if anything further is discovered.
-Delmore is considered to be consistent with this objective and its policies.
-Ngaati Whanaunga expressed strong support for the project.
-17 recommendations, relating broadly to general matters, design, precommencement, earthworks, archaeology, vegetation restoration and enhancement, employment, and housing, were provided.
-Vineway Ltd has prepared a detailed response to each recommendation, either identifying or proposing specific ways each is or can be responded to.
-Principles In adopting an iterative engagement process, Vineway Ltd has strived to for engagement promote effective engagement and environmental outcomes that align Ngaati Whanaunga's sustainable management mission and goals, and to design and manage the project in accordance with Ngaati Whanaunga tikanga.
-Vineway Ltd is committed to continuing to engage with Ngaati Whanaunga.
-Its assessment and understanding is that Delmore is consistent with the Ngaati Whanaunga Environmental Management Plan.